hussain-jawaid/CodeAlpha_Hangman_Game/README.md

 ---

 ## Description
 This is a text-based implementation of the classic Hangman game in Python.
-The game randomly selects a word from a predefined list, and the player must guess the word letter by letter within a limited number of attempts.
-The game features ASCII art for the hangman stages and provides a simple, interactive command-line interface.
+The player randomly selects a word from a predefined list and must guess the word letter by letter within a limited number of attempts.
+The game features ASCII art for the stages and provides a simple, interactive command-line interface.

 ---